Palace of Holyrood House

 Water of Leith Sculpture

-A short walk from the bustling streets of the city centre sits the peaceful and picturesque Dean Village.
 In years gone by this village, which sits on the Water of Leith, was a hub of activity renowned for its water mills.
 Today, you can still see remnants of the past with mill stones and carved plaques.
-The impressive Dean Bridge, designed by Thomas Telford, traverses the water and standing on top of the bridge you can see the backdrop of the high-rise Georgian apartments and their substantial back gardens which roll down to the water’s edge.
+The impressive Dean Bridge, designed by Thomas Telford, traverses the water and standing on top of the bridge you can see the backdrop of the high-rise Georgian apartments and their gardens which roll down to the water’s edge.

-Discover Edinburgh’s Unique Characters
+Discover Edinburgh’s unique characters

 From the bustling city centre to tranquil shorelines, Edinburgh is blessed with an eclectic mix of neighbourhoods.